Computing Betti tables and minimal presentations of zero-dimensional persistent homology: Introduction

 \begin{restatable}{theoremx}{loglineartime} Let $(G,f)$ be a finite $\Rbb^2$-filtered graph. \cref{algorithm:betti-tables} computes minimal presentations and the Betti tables of $H_0(G,f; \kbb)$ and $H_1(G,f; \kbb)$ in $O(\,|G|\, \log |G|\,)$ time. \end{restatable}

 Of note is the fact that Betti tables of $0$-dimensional two-parameter persistent homology can be computed in log-linear time, as in the one-parameter case.

 As another main contribution, we establish a connection between minimal presentations and connectivity properties of filtered graphs (\cref{theorem:betti-tables-minimal-filtered-graph,theorem:second-betti-table}), which allows us to abstract away the algebraic problem, and focus on a simpler combinatorial problem.
+The correctness of our algorithms is based on these results.

+We conclude the paper by studying the dependence of Betti tables of zero-dimensional persistent homology on the field of coefficients.
+Another interesting consequence of \cref{theorem:betti-tables-minimal-filtered-graph} and the fact that the notion of minimal filtered graph is entirely combinatorial is the following:

-The correctness of our algorithms is based on this.
-Another interesting consequence of these results is that, for arbitrary posets, the $0$th and $1$st Betti tables of $0$-dimensional persistent homology are independent of the field of coefficients, while for the poset $\Rbb^2$, all Betti tables of a filtered graph are independent of the field of coefficients.
+\begin{restatable}{theoremx}{mainresultindependencek} If $\Pscr$ is a poset and $(G,f)$ is a finite $\Pscr$-filtered graph, then the $0$th and $1$st Betti tables of $H_0(G,f; \kbb)$ are independent of the field $\kbb$. \end{restatable}

+For a reader familiar with one-parameter persistence, \cref{result:main-result-independence-k} may seem entirely natural, and perhaps not surprising; after all, the barcode of $0$-dimensional one-parameter persistent homology is independent of the field of coefficients (since the elder rule is independent of the field of coefficients).
+But, remarkably, this intuition from the one-parameter case does not generalize: in the case of persistent modules indexed by non-linear posets, higher Betti tables of $0$-dimensional persistent homology can depend on the characteristic of the field of coefficients (and in fact, only on the characteristic), as our final main result shows.